Tianyihu212/Materarbeit/README.md

 Transfer learning EfficientNet B0 from ImageNet to GLDV2 dataset with classification top, use conv layer as feature extractor, evaluate with mAP@100 on retrieval task. <br/>
 Finetured the Efficiment model from GLD-v2 dataset. <br/>
 In this way, the model is more suitable for the GLD-v2 data set. <br/>
-Problem: Train network will underfitting.
+Problem: Train network will overfitting.
 Because the GLD-v2 dataset has 8132 categories but a few images per category.
 ### Experiment 4
 Siamese network (metric learning) with batch-wise pos/negative mining (all possible pairs within a batch), transfered weights from experiment 2 on GLD-v2 dataset, contrastive loss, evaluate with mAP@100 on retrieval task.